Perkedel/After-Church/Documents/Misc/ydkj-salty-trivia.md

 ### Tari (SMG4 Glitch Production)

+#### 1

 Joel: Ahei Tari, welcome.
 Okay look, before you ask any question why am I looks like a golden **capsule** with a `Plus` embossing here, it's because, there is no framework that easily lets you to create somekind of stylized Vtuber avatar for Gratis, Open Source, & Full version.
 At least the stable, nada!
 So here I am, in my **Blendsona** look.
 I know it's worse than PNGtuber, but this is all I have, I'm sorry.
 So, do you satisfied with your Blendsona I've designed for you?
 I mean, you can change the design later though, if you don't like it, You gotta at least have one or else you'll be invisible, so here what I had for you now.
 Of course, after the game, just launch Blender and design whatever primitives you'd like and then export it to GLTF and Godot should see it.
 Anyways, enjoy the game!

+#### 2

+info: This is a spoiler for grand finale of Meta Runner!

+Joel: Ahei Tari, welcome.
+Hey, I noticed that whenever you played games with us you always connect through **`Zetrix Realize Project`**, according to your User Agent Strings.
+Look, I know it's pervert looking at gamers connection status which is why we turned data collection off and delete everything if somehow it got stored.
+But Tari, you all the time coming right at here this way, all the time, what's happening?
+Mind you that too much using Realize **is not good for your health!** Atrophies and whatever calcification will happen!
+You could just at least use regular **`Zetrix VR`** instead.
+Well, don't worry.
+We are currently figuring out how to get you out from there.
+Anyways, enjoy the game.

+info: with UDP connection, admin should be able to see how this user connected, but only during connection due to privacy law.
+Additional "user agent string" may be sent, but these data are the in-house client data rather, instead of protocol data.
+Like above example, we can see the client name and its type. `Netscape` & `Unknown Astral Projection`, stuff like that.
+Yeah it's imaginary, but you get the idea.

 ### Uzi (Murder Drones Glitch Production)